cnr-ibba/BIOINFO-guidelines/docs/terminal/conda.rst

 has been supported by conda, for example `R`_ and its packages, and there are channels like `bioconda`_, which collect and maintain a lot of useful softwares.
-The main advantage in using conda environments is that packages could be installed directly with their dependencies, whitout the needing to compile everithing.
+The main advantage in using conda environments is that packages could be installed directly with their dependencies, whitout the needing to compile everything.
 Moreover conda and its environments can be installed by an user without administrative privileges.
 Packages and dependencies are installed inside user directories, and a complete unistallation could be done by erasing the conda installation folder.